 From its earliest days, Woodside has been a community force.
 A stop on the Underground Railroad in the time before the Civil War (when we were still known as First Baptist Church), Woodside in the next century put itself on the line as an advocate for fair housing, civil rights, an end to Jim Crow.
 In recent years, Woodside has ruffled feathers and faced public fury over its welcome of people who are gay, lesbian, bisexual and transgender.
 Lately, Woodside has been catalyst for examination of policies of incarceration, poverty, water rights, voter suppression.
 There may never be an end to the ways humans oppress one another.
 By the grace of God, in the name of God, we will continue to speak and advocate for a human community reflective of divine imagination.

 Thus it continues.
 “The adventurous and exciting process of life itself” can be baffling, maddening, gratifying, exhilarating, stifling, compelling.
-As a member of both the American Baptist Churches and the United Church of Christ, Woodside continues to speak its mind, to raise questions, to invite unconventional answers.
+As a member of the American Baptist Churches, the Alliance of Baptists, and the United Church of Christ, Woodside continues to speak its mind, to raise questions, to invite unconventional answers.

-In 2016, we determined that selling our Saarinen sanctuary was the best way to keep our mission strong; we sold it to Mott College in late 2017, and now are in between, searching for our new home and doing what we believe we are called to do in the community.
+In 2016, we determined that selling our Saarinen-designed sanctuary was the best way to keep our mission strong; we sold it to Mott College in late 2017, and now are in between, preparing to renovate our new home and doing what we believe we are called to do in the community.

 It is not the first time.
 This congregation has had prior homes at Second and Beach, at First and Lyon (where there is still a historical marker), and even above a scotch store on Saginaw Street back in the very beginning.
 We've owned and rented, we've done typical church and pushed churchy boundaries to imagine a new way.